KevinLWorthington/Guestbook/README.md

    - Use `git add [your-name].txt` to stage the new file
    - Use `git commit -m "YOUR COMMIT MESSAGE"`
-6. Push to the repo and create a pull request for review -Use `git push --set-upstream origin BRANCH-NAME` (replace BRANCH-NAME with the name of your branch)
+6. Push to the repo and create a pull request for review
+   - Use `git push --set-upstream origin BRANCH-NAME` (replace BRANCH-NAME with the name of your branch)
 7. DM me in Slack to let me know of your contribution

 Feel free to make suggestions on improvements I can make or how we can further use this repo for class.